Sarnath: 8th – 12th centuries CE

-During the Pala (8th–11th centuries) period, the rulers built new mahaviharas such as Odantapuri, Somapura, Jagaddala, and Vikramashila and patronised existing ones such as Nalanda and Sarnath.
-During this time, Buddhist pilgrims and monks from all over Asia travelled to Sarnath to meditate and study.
+During the Pala (8th–11th centuries) period, the rulers built new mahaviharas such as Odantapuri, Somapura, Jagaddala, and Vikramashila and patronised existing viharas such as Nalanda and Sarnath.
+Buddhist pilgrims and monks from all over Asia travelled to Sarnath to meditate and study.
 The Palas were the last major Buddhist dynasty to rule in the Indian subcontinent.
-They were replaced by the Gahadavala dynasty, whose capital was located at Varanasi.
+They were eventually replaced by the Gahadavala dynasty, whose capital was located at Varanasi.

-Although the Gahadavala kings were Hindu, they were tolerant of Buddhism.
+Although the Gahadavala kings were Hindu, they were supportive of Buddhism.
 Inscriptions unearthed at Sarnath in the early 20th century indicate that some of the monasteries there enjoyed royal patronage from the Gahadavala rulers.
-For example, in a mid-12th-century inscription attributed to Queen Kumaradevi (consort of King Govindachandra) and member of the Pithipati dynasty of Bodh Gaya.
-She takes credit for the construction or restoration of a living quarters for monks.
+For example, in the mid-12th-century inscription of Queen Kumaradevi (consort of King Govindachandra and member of the Pithipati dynasty of Bodh Gaya), she takes credit for the construction or restoration of a living quarters for monks.

-It is widely asserted that the structure referred to in the Kumaradevi inscription is the Dharma Chakra Jina Vihar, but the evidence for this is inconclusive.
+It is widely asserted that the structure referred to in the Kumaradevi inscription is the Dharmachakra Jina Vihar, but the evidence for this is inconclusive.
 Whatever the case, it is likely to be among the last structures to be built at Sarnath prior to its destruction in 1194.
 The inscription, excavated at Sarnath in March 1908, is currently maintained at the Sarnath Archeological Museum.